splunk/mltk-algo-contrib/README.md

 # Contributing

 This repository was specifically made for your contributions!
+See [Contributing](https://github.com/splunk/mltk-algo-contrib/blob/master/CONTRIBUTING.md) for more details.

 ## Developing